open-mesh-mirror/doc/batman-adv/Understand-your-batman-adv-network.rst

 Distributed ARP Table - local cache table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This table is part of the [[DistributedARPTable\|Distributed ARP
-Table]] code and contains all the locally cached ARP entries (IPv4+MAC
+This table is part of the :doc:`Distributed ARP Table <DistributedArpTable>` code and contains all the locally cached ARP entries (IPv4+MAC
 address).
 If a given IP address appears in this table it means that batman-adv
 will prevent any ARP Request asking for such address to be sent